junxit/us-congress-bills-110/metadata.md

 - 2007-11-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S14656-14657; text as passed Senate: CR S14657)
 - 2007-12-04 — Received in the House.
 - 2007-12-04 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-01-29 — Committee Consideration and Mark-up Session Held.
+- 2008-01-29 — Ordered to be Reported by Voice Vote.
+- 2008-02-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-02-28 — Cleared for White House.
+- 2008-02-28 — Considered as unfinished business. (consideration: CR H1166)
+- 2008-02-28 — Considered under suspension of the rules. (consideration: CR H1160-1161)
+- 2008-02-28 — DEBATE - The House proceeded with forty minutes of debate on S. 2272.
+- 2008-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-28 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
+- 2008-02-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 85). (text: CR H1160)
+- 2008-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 85).(text: CR H1160)
+- 2008-03-04 — Presented to President.
+- 2008-03-04 — Presented to President.